ere-health/ere-ps-app/README.md

     Password for the Titus TLS certificate trust store.
 For Windows environments, make sure to use double quotes around numeric values that are to be interpreted as a string.

-* **ERE_VALIDATOR_VALIDATE_SIGN_REQUEST_BUNDLES_ENABLED**

-    Enables or disables  the validation of incoming sign request bundles.
-Sign request bundles that fail validation checks will be prevented from propagating to the BE prescription processing workflow.
-Do not add double quotation marks around the configuration values.

 * **MUSTER16_TEMPLATE_CONFIGURATION**